MarkAD88/aoc2025/README.md

 Part 2 nearly beat me.
 Once again I over complicated the parsing solution which lead me way down the wrong path.
 Once I saw the light and simplifed the parsing the rest was a breeze.

+## Day 7 - Laboratories
+Do I even need to say it again?

+Part 1 proved somewhat challenging.
+I kept getting incorrect results for the examples regardless of what technique I used.
+Turns out I my logic was 100% correct but I was trying to use a hashset to keep track of my Beams and was mutating the state (x and y positions) which caused my uniqueness checks to fail resulting in wildly incorrect results.
+Once I figured out what I was doing wrong a minor fix made everything flal into place.

+Part 2.
+Ugh.
+I must have spent 45 minutes trying to figure out if there was a simple mathmatical formula I could use to calculate the result.
+If there is one SOMEONE please tell me what it is because I couldn't figure it out.
+So I took the brute force approach.
+Well, maybe not 100% brute force.
+The caching approach is a learned technique from pervious year AoC problems.
+My numbers still weren't coming out properly but at least they were wrong FAST instead of SLOW.
+The root of the problem turned out to be me caching information with the wrong coordinates.
+I wasn't frezzing the input Y coordinate that was passed in to the method and was instead using the incremented Y coordinate when caching results leading to a whole lot of bad.
+Alls well that ends well though.

+Still, at least it didn't take me as long to solve as Day 3.  :smile: